Coupled fermion-kink system in Jackiw-Rebbi model: Introduction

-When a fermion interacts with a soliton, an interesting phenomenon occurs which is the assignment of fractional fermion number to the solitonic state.
+The presence of a soliton in fermion-soliton systems distorts the fermion vacuum state and consequently can induce nonzero vacuum polarization and Casimir energy.
+The corresponding nontrivial topology induces nonzero vacuum expectation values for physical observables.
+These phenomena have been widely discussed in the literature for different types of solitons and in different dimensions (e.g. \cite{Azi4,Azi3,Farid2,Mello1,Azi1,Azi2}).
+Moreover, when a fermion interacts with a soliton, an interesting phenomenon occurs which is the assignment of fractional fermion number to the solitonic state.
 In a theory where all the fields carry integer quantum numbers, the emergence of fractional quantum numbers has attracted a lot of interest.
-Much of the work in this area has been inspired by the Jackiw and Rebbi's pioneering work \cite{jackiw1976}.
-The presence of a soliton distorts the vacuum state and consequently can induce nonzero vacuum polarization and Casimir energy.
-Imposing a boundary condition or a background field like soliton can alter the fermionic spectrum in the system which results in Casimir energy.
-These phenomena have been widely discussed in the literature for different models and different dimensions \cite{Farid2,Mello1,Azi1,Azi2}.
+Jackiw and Rebbi pointed out the occurrence of the fractional fermion number for the first time \cite{jackiw1976}.
+Much of the work in this area has been inspired by the Jackiw and Rebbi's pioneering work.
+They considered some models with the charge conjugation symmetry where the fermion is coupled to a bosonic background field in the form of a soliton.
+They have shown that the existence of a fermionic nondegenerate zero mode implies the soliton with fermion number one half.